 The Conversation Project recommends you start slowly, just to open the door to the conversation.
 Look at your initial attempt as the first of many discussions.
 Be patient as some people need more time than others – remember that this topic can be uncomfortable.
 Think about who needs to be part of the discussion.
 Where the conversation takes place is another important consideration; the kitchen table is better than gathered around a hospital bed.

 The Conversation Project starter kit provides excellent information on how to begin and the website offers many FREE resources as you continue the discussion.
 ConversationReadyNTX is another extremely helpful resource specific to North Texas.

 The Bottom Line

 This workshop was my first direct exposure to The Conversation Project.
 The evening left me feeling empowered to think about how I want to live the end part of my life and determined to learn more about the specific wishes of my husband, father, and children.
 I know the conversations may be difficult, uncomfortable and unsettling, yet they are necessary.
-Being prepared and knowing what our loved one’s wishes are will help at that most difficult time in life.
+Being prepared and knowing our loved one’s wishes will help at that most difficult time in life.

 Start your conversation today.

 Related Article: A Letter to My Family